-A strength calculation of steel involves calculating how much load a steel structure can withstand before it is destroyed or deformed.
-This can be done using a combination of theoretical calculations and physical testing of the steel or a prototype of the structure.
+Strength calculation of steel involves calculating how much load a steel structure can withstand before it is destroyed or deformed.
+This can be done using theoretical calculations and physical testing of the steel, or a combination of theory and physical testing.

 To carry out a strength calculation of steel, one must first identify all the loads that will act on the structure, such as weight, wind and other natural forces.

-You then have to calculate how the various loads will affect the structure, for example by calculating moments and forces in the steel elements.
+Then you need to calculate how the different loads will affect the structure, for example by calculating moments and forces in the steel.

-After identifying and calculating the loads, one can use a structural analysis method, such as the Finite Element Method (FEM) or classical beam analysis, to calculate the structure's deformations and stress levels under load.
+After identifying and calculating the loads, a method of structural analysis, such as FEM analysis or classical beam analysis, can be used.
+We then calculate the deformations and stress levels of the structure under load.

-By comparing these stress levels with the breaking strength of the steel, you have a good base that tells you something about whether the structure will be able to withstand the loads without breaking or deforming.
+By comparing the stress levels with the tensile strength of the steel, you get a good basis for knowing whether it can withstand the loads without breaking or being deformed.

 It is important to document all calculations carefully and to check the results to ensure they are accurate and reliable.